mkraenz/typescript-teatime/README.md

-# Tea and TypeScript - on Twitch @fadeoutsama
+# TypeScript Teatime - on Twitch - with @fadeoutsama

 [Twitch Channel of fadeoutsama](https://www.twitch.tv/fadeoutsama)